nexusjr09/CS50P/notes.md

 #TYPES OF ERROR :
 1) Syntax error ---> :,{}, when this gets missing this error pops up
-2) ValueError ---> When the data entered is not in expected format/datatype (eg infield of integer string is enetred . ) 3)NameError -->
+2) ValueError ---> When the data entered is not in expected format/datatype 3)NameError -->